jimhigson/oboe.js-website/content/examples.md

 Hanging up when we have what we need
 ------------------------------------

-If you don't control the data source the service sometimes returns more information than you application actually needs.
+If you don't control the data source the service sometimes returns more information than your application actually needs.

 If we only care about the foods and not the non-foods we